NicodemusGurion/nicodemusgurion.github.io/_posts/The First and the Last in Islam.md

 > Isaiah 48:12 “Listen to me, O Jacob, and Israel, whom I called!
 I am he; **I am the first, and I am the last.**

 And the one who is **the** first and **the** last is without doubt eternal and the creator of everything else.
-So I think we can all agree that if anyone is called "the First and the Last", he must be God/Allah, right?
+So I think we can all agree that if anyone is called "the First and the Last", he must be Allah, right?

 Good.